 He also turned his attention to the more complex German naval signals, and together with his ‘Hut 8’ team at Bletchley, succeeded in decrypting these as well in 1941, contributing to Allied victory in the Battle of the Atlantic.

 In July 1942, Turing developed a complex code-breaking technique he named ‘Turingery’ for use against the Lorenz cypher messages produced by the Germans’ new ‘Geheimschreiber’ (secret writer) machine.

 Turing also developed a secure speech system, which he named ‘Delilah’.
 The system, which encoded and decoded voice communications, was intended to be used in a similar way to a telephone scrambler.
 He demonstrated its mechanisms in one of Churchill’s speeches, but the machine was never commissioned for use in the war effort.

 His LGBTQ Story

-Turing’s homosexuality was barely heard of in mid-20th-century England and a big taboo at the time.
+Turing’s homosexuality was barely heard of in mid-20th-century England and was a big taboo at the time.
 His first love was for another pupil at Sherborne School, Christopher Morcom, whose sudden and tragic death from brucellosis left Turing utterly heartbroken and bereft.
 This affected him for the rest of his life.

 After school Turing went to King’s College Cambridge, which during the 1930s was still a centre of the Bloomsbury Group.
 J.M.Keynes, Virginia Woolf, and E.M Forster had led the way for Bloomsbury with their emphasis on humanity, sincerity, authenticity, and a direct approach to intellectual problems, so very different ideologies from what the Victorian era believed.
 They had also created perhaps the most gay-friendly environment the country had ever seen.
 Turing flourished in this new environment, where his own sexuality was simply accepted without fuss or protest.